aniket-banyal/Gesture-Controller/README.md

 `Mediapipe` is used to extract hand landmarks from this image.
 `GestureDetector` uses a deep learning model to classify gesture based on hand landmarks.
 `GestureController` executes the command corresponding to that gesture.

+`model` folder contains the files of deep learning model used for gesture classification.

 ## Getting Started